Paul K. Chappell

 The Cosmic Ocean: New Answers to Big Questions (2015)

 How to Wield the Weapon of Nonviolence with Maximum Force (2017)

-The Transcendent Mystery: A New Paradigm for Understanding Peace, Trauma, and the Human Condition (Publication Date: TBA)
+The Transcendent Mystery: A New Paradigm for Understanding Peace, Trauma, Technology, and the Human Condition (Publication Date: TBA)

 help sustain our work